section-engineering-education/engineering-education/content/articles/getting-started-with-visual-basic-.net/index.md

 - Ensure that your comments are not a duplicate of the code you have written.
 Some programmers write comments that are very obvious and unnecessary.

-- Comments should not act as an excuse for unclear code. e.g. when a programmer writes a comment to explain a single character variable declared.

 - When you find it hard to write a simple comment, your code might be where the problem is.

 - Your comments should clear any confusion, not create it.

-- Include links to additional references where you feel they will be most helpful.
+- Incorporate links to additional references where you feel they will be most helpful.

 - Write comments when fixing bugs, too.

-**Important points to note:**
+**Important point to note:**

-- VB.NET is case-insensitive, but the CLR (common language runtime)is case sensitive.

-- VB.NET follows top-to-bottom order when executing a program
+- VB.NET follows top-to-bottom order when executing a program.

 **Congratulations!** You just wrote your first VB.NET program.